techidaily/site-facebook/source/_posts/cyber-citizenaship-banned-trump-but-not-indefinitely.md

 ## What About Other Social Media Platforms?

  Other notable social media sites such as Twitter also suspended Trump for the same reason as Facebook.
-Twitter has gone as far as to[ban Trump from the platform forever](https://www.makeuseof.com/twitters-trump-ban-last-forever/) .
+Twitter has gone as far as to [ban Trump from the platform forever](https://www.makeuseof.com/twitters-trump-ban-last-forever/) .

  The Oversight Board's ruling on Trump's suspension from the platform applies only to Facebook.
 No other sites are bound by the decisions, so it remains unclear if any other social media platforms will reconsider Trump's ban.